• Skip to primary navigation

 Overhead view of a platter with dessert toppings spread out on a white surface.

-1. First, choose a board for your dessert charcuterie.
+1. Choose a board for your dessert charcuterie.
 You can get creative here, it doesn't have to be a fancy charcuterie board.
 I used a cookie sheet with some parchment paper on top.
 You can also use a large plate, a cheese board, a cutting board, or a cake stand.

-2. Next, put a few small bowls on the board.
+2. Put a few small bowls on the board.
 I recommend 2 - 3 depending on the size of your board.
 Fill each bowl with a topping of choice.
 If using something that can't be picked up with your hands, like nut butter or coconut shavings, use the bowls for those.

 3. Pick our your largest dessert charcuterie items, for me this was the graham crackers and marshmallows, and place them on the board.